foss42/api/README.md

 ### Where can I add new data (eg: Some specific data pertaining to a country) or improve the API logic?

 All API data and core logic resides in the [foss42/foss42-core](https://github.com/foss42/foss42-core) project.
 Please feel free to raise an issue in the [foss42/foss42-core](https://github.com/foss42/foss42-core) repository.

+### I noticed a bug in the documentation or I want to improve the documentation of an existing API.
+Can I do that?

+Absolutely, we welcome any improvements to the project documentation.
+It is open source and available at [foss42/api/docs](https://github.com/foss42/api/tree/main/docs).
+Please feel free to make the necessary changes and raise a Pull Request.

 ### I have not contributed to any open source project before.
 Will I get any guidance?